Stewart Levine: Career

 Levine was invited by an A&R man to see a new band from Manchester named Simply Red play their first gig in London.
 He describes the moment: "The lead singer was magical but the music sounded like a retro American soul revue.
 I met with Mick Hucknall and told him that we needed to come up with something fresh, not just revisit the past."

 The result was Simply Red's début album Picture Book, which became a huge hit in both the UK and the United States.
-Propelled by the international #1 single, “Holding Back the Years,” it sold over seven million copies worldwide.
+Propelled by the international #1 single, "Holding Back the Years", it sold over seven million copies worldwide.
 Levine produced six tracks on Curiosity Killed the Cat's Keep Your Distance in a similar "soul" style.
 It contained two top ten singles and became a #1 album in the UK and Europe.
-He followed this with Boy George's first solo album, Sold, containing the reggae influenced #1 hit single “Everything I Own.”
+He followed this with Boy George's first solo album, Sold, containing the reggae influenced #1 hit single "Everything I Own".

-Next came Simply Red's A New Flame, which included the international #1 version of "If You Don’t Know Me By Now."
-A New Flame.
-In 1991 he produced Simply Red’s Stars, which became one of the largest selling albums in British history.
+Next came Simply Red's A New Flame, which included the international #1 version of "If You Don't Know Me by Now".
+In 1991 Levine produced Simply Red's Stars, which became one of the largest selling albums in British history.
 Stars contained four UK hit singles, sold 3.5 million copies in the UK and over eleven million copies worldwide.

 Levine produced three new songs for Lionel Richie's greatest hits album Back to Front.
 He then produced Dr. John's album Goin' Back to New Orleans, as well as albums for Huey Lewis and The News, Oleta Adams and Ireland's Hot House Flowers.
 Levine returned to England to produce Simply Red's next album, Life, which included the group's only UK #1 single, "Fairground".

 After this album, Levine decided to take a break from the studio to concentrate on composing and playing the saxophone.
 He returned in 2002, producing a reunion album with The Crusaders.
 This was followed by another reunion with Simply Red.
 Levine produced their hit version of "You Make Me Feel Brand New", as well as their single "Sunrise".
 Next came David Sanborn's first new album in many years, Time Again.

 In the summer of 2003 Levine was asked to work with young British jazz artist Jamie Cullum.
 Levine produced Cullum's debut album Twenty Something.
 Levine followed this by producing the Dr. John's N'Awlinz: Dis, Dat or D'udda, which featured New Orleans musicians alongside guests such as B.B.
 King and Randy Newman.
 Levine returned to the UK to produce Jamie Cullum's second album Catching Tales.

 In 2024, Levine produced Aaron Neville's début for Sony-BMG, The Soul Classics, a collection of R&B songs.